Starcounter-Jack/JSON-Patch/README.md

 A leaner and meaner implementation of JSON Patch.
 Small footprint.
 High performance.

-Dual directions!
+**NEW!** Dual directions!
 Supports both applying patches and generating patches.

 ## Why you should use JSON-Patch